top of page

 Third, it stabilizes the flow of neurological impulses and protects the nerves and brain.

-Fifth, it protects the respiratory system from the drying movement of breath water rich in minerals.
+Fifth, it protects the respiratory system from the drying movement of breath.

-Water contains calcium, magnesium, sodium, copper, selenium, and potassium, and is responsible for bone and cardiovascular health while boosting immunity and supplying antioxidants.
+Water contains calcium, magnesium, sodium, copper, selenium, and potassium and is responsible for bone and cardiovascular health, boosting immunity and supplying antioxidants.
 Electrolytes protect all biochemical reactions in the body, filling the spaces in and between cells and forming structures of larger molecules such as protein and glycogen.
-Water is also required for digestion, absorption, transportation, dissolving nutrients, and the elimination of waste products.
+Water is also required for digestion, absorption, transportation, dissolving nutrients, and eliminating waste products.

 Types of Water

-Tap Water is processed using basic filtration techniques like sand that filters out the big pieces of stuff floating down the river.
-Flocculation (chemicals) is added to the water to get smaller particles to coagulate and float so they can be removed, and, finally, chlorine is added to kill bacteria and microorganisms.
-Tap water in most cases is potable (drinkable) according to EPA.
+Tap Water is processed using basic filtration techniques, like sand, which filters out the big pieces of stuff floating down the river.
+Flocculation (chemicals) is added to the water to get smaller particles to coagulate and float so they can be removed, and chlorine is added to kill bacteria and microorganisms.
+According to the EPA, tap water is, in most cases, potable (drinkable).

 Spring Water is actually “pure” water but can contain many of the same impurities found in drilled wells or tap water.
-Natural spring water is derived from an underground formation in which water flows naturally to the surface of the earth.
-Spring water must be collected only at the spring or through an underground formation feeding the spring.
+Natural spring water is derived from an underground formation in which water flows naturally to the earth's surface.
+Spring water must be collected only at the spring or through a subterranean formation feeding the spring.
 The term “100% pure” refers not to the absence of impurities in the water but to the source of the water itself.

-In most cases, spring water is pumped into large tanker trucks and transported to a bottling facility where spring water goes through carbon and microfiltration processes that removes chlorine and other impurities.
+In most cases, spring water is pumped into large tanker trucks and transported to a bottling facility, where it undergoes carbon and microfiltration processes to remove chlorine and other impurities.

-Filtered Water is typically municipal tap water that is run through carbon filters to remove the chlorine and sometimes through a micron filter before being bottled.
-In general, it’s not much different from many spring waters coming from a “natural” source, but it goes through minimal filtration and is then bottled and shipped to market.
+Filtered Water is typically municipal tap water run through carbon filters to remove the chlorine and sometimes through a micron filter before being bottled.
+In general, it’s not much different from many spring waters from a “natural” source, but it goes through minimal filtration and is bottled and shipped to market.

-Purified Water represents the fastest-growing segment of the bottled water industry because it’s purer than other types of waters.
+Purified Water represents the fastest-growing segment of the bottled water industry because it’s purer than other types of water.
 Once the municipal source water enters the bottling plant, it goes through several processes, which include ozonation, reverse osmosis, distillation, or deionization, which ensures and meets the purified or sterile standard of the FDA.
-If you’re buying water for higher quality and higher purity reasons, then purified water is your best.
+If you’re buying water for higher quality and higher purity, then purified water is your best.

 Distilled Water is processed by distillation, where the pure water is boiled to remove contaminants.
-These contaminants are inorganic materials, minerals, metals, etc., and have a very high melting point, so as the water (with its contaminants) is boiled, the pure water turns into steam and is captured and cooled.
+These contaminants are inorganic materials, minerals, metals, etc., and have a very high melting point.
+As the water (with its contaminants) is boiled, the pure water turns into steam and is captured and cooled.

 Mineral Water is natural water containing no fewer than 250 parts per million of relative mineral and trace elements from its natural source.
 No minerals are added to this product.

-Sparkling Waters can either be from a natural source or are carbonated (carbon dioxide gas has been added under pressure), making the water effervescent.
+Sparkling Water can either be from a natural source or carbonated (carbon dioxide gas has been added under pressure), making it effervescent.
 In some cases, additives such as sodium chloride or sodium bicarbonate are added.

-Artesian Water is the same as other types of groundwater but the difference is how it gets to the surface.
-An artesian well doesn’t require a pump to bring water to the surface; this occurs when there is enough pressure in the aquifer (water-bearing rock) that forces the water to the surface without any sort of assistance.
+Artesian Water is the same as other types of groundwater, but the difference is how it gets to the surface.
+An artesian well doesn’t require a pump to bring water to the surface; this occurs when there is enough pressure in the aquifer (water-bearing rock) to force the water to the surface without any assistance.

 Recent Posts